wonsunahn/CS1632_Summer2022/deliverables/5/README.md

 generator that gives randomness to the movement is injected in the BeanImpl constructor for easier testing. (**modify**)

-* BeanCounterLogicTest.java - The JUnit test class for the BeanCounterLogicImpl class composed entirely of property-based tests.
+* JPFJUnitTest.java - The JUnit test class for the BeanCounterLogicImpl class composed entirely of property-based tests.
 Depending on Config, it either runs in plain JUnit mode or JPF on JUnit mode as can be seen in the setUp() method.
 In plain JUnit mode, a particular machine configuration is